gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `--no-color` option has been replaced by the more general `--console` option.
 You can use `gradle --console plain ...` instead of `gradle --no-color ...`.

 The `--no-color` option will be removed in Gradle 3.0.

+### Deprecated 'installApp' task in Application Plugin

+The 'installApp' introduced by the application plugin is deprecated.
+You can use the `installDist` task instead.

 ## Potential breaking changes